Calling all budding inventors

-Since 2005, the James Dyson Award has challenged inventive and entrepreneurial undergraduates and recent graduates of engineering and design, to ‘Design something that solves a problem’.
-Purposely broad and open-ended, the brief challenges students to solve big problems.
-Past winners have found solutions to renewable energy generation, new forms of sustainable plastics, and medical and cancer screenings.
-James Dyson chooses the two global winners; they receive vital funding and global recognition – key first steps to take their ideas into real life practical application.
+Since 2005, the James Dyson Award has challenged entrepreneurial undergraduates and recent graduates of engineering and design, to ‘Design something that solves a problem’.
+Purposely broad and open-ended, the brief tasks students to take on big global problems.
+Past winners have found solutions to plastic recycling accessibility, excessive blood loss from knife wounds, and improving at-home medical diagnostics.
+Sir James Dyson chooses the competition’s global winners; they receive vital funding and high-profile recognition – key first steps to take their ideas into real life practical application.

 - James Dyson, Founder and Chief Engineer at Dyson.

-Want to know what Dyson engineers are looking for in an award-winning invention?
+Get to know what Dyson engineers are looking for in a James Dyson Award submission.
 Hear from long standing James Dyson Award judge, Peter Gammack, VP of New Product Innovation at Dyson, on the Dyson Newsroom here.

 In 2017, US National runner-up SoaPen, a colourful soap pen encouraging safe handwashing, commercialised their invention and were listed in the prestigious Forbes 30 Under 30 List.
 SoaPen now ships its expanding product portfolio across America, most recently creating a hand sanitizer to meet demand during the Covid-19 pandemic.